 Xue did Erasmus Mundus master program in photonic network engineering from 2012 to 2014 and hold two master degree from Aston University (UK) and Osaka University (Japan).
 She did her master thesis in Technical University Berlin and Fraunhofer, Heinrich Hertz Institute (Germany).

 From 2008 to 2012 Xue studied Electronic, electrical and computer engineering as bachelor student in University of Birmingham (UK) and Huazhong University of Science and Technology (China).
 After the graduation of master study, Xue worked in Huawei technologies in Germany for 3.5 years in the field of information and communication technology.

-She is currently employed as a Marie Curie ESR at Austrian Institute of Technology in Vienna and enrolled as phd student in Technical University of Munich.
-Her research focus on vehicle noise source modelling in the context of real world operation data.
+She is currently employed as a Marie Curie ESR at Austrian Institute of Technology in Vienna and enrolled as PhD student in KU Leuven.
+Her research focuses on vehicle noise source modelling in the context of real world operation data.

 Nicola studied mechanical engineering both at University of Calabria (Italy) and Hochschule Bochum (Germany), obtaining his Master degree in 2017.
 He performed his Master thesis activity at Siemens Industry Software (SISW) in Leuven (Belgium), where he spent a period of almost six months as intern in the Simulation division dealing with the contact analysis of cylindrical and spiral bevel gears by means of FE analysis.

 He is currently employed as a Marie Curie ESR at Virtual Vehicle Research Center (Austria) and enrolled at the Arenberg Doctoral School of KU Leuven (Belgium).
 His research activity is focused on a combined experimental-numerical approach for efficient vehicle noise radiation analysis.